JunkyPic/loginSystem/README.md

 Installation
 ===========
  - Use the queries in the _installation folder to create the database and tables
- - Configure the ConnectionFactory.php, with your database credentials, located in the db/ folder.
- - Configure the SendMailRecoverPassword.php file with your SMTP credentials.
   - NOTE: If the files are not configured, the errors thrown are user friendly.
 Useful errors are logged in the logFiles folder.
  - Change the date_default_timezone_set() in the WriteToLog.php, located in the classes folder, to your default time zone.
   - NOTE: This is more of an Optional thing.
 Currently the timezone is GMT +2.
 If you're ok with that, you can leave it as default.
 It won't affect the logging of errors at all.